dkumor/rtcbot/examples/webrtc/README.md

 ### Connection Setup

-Due to all of the above benefits, establishing a WebRTC connection between a local device (such as your browser) and the remote device (robot) can be a bit involved.
+Unfortunately, establishing a WebRTC connection between a local device (such as your browser) and the remote device (robot) can be a bit involved.
 Three things need to happen:

 1. The local device prepares the type of data it needs to be able to send or accept (raw data, video, audio, etc)
 2. The local device needs to gather information about how others can connect to it, such that this data can be sent efficiently.
 For example, things on your local network could possibly talk with each other using local addresses, like `192.168.1.153`.
 Other times, they must go over the internet, where you have a different IP.
 The device does some setup, and gathers all the ways that the peer could connect to it.
 These candidate connection methods are called [ICE Candidates](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity#ICE_candidates).